 Within 10 minutes of Nay, you can visit the Grottes de Betharram, an impressive group of caves, complete with underground train - and Lourdes, the world-famous pilgrimage site, is just 20km away.
 The Parc National des Pyrenees, with its abundance of nature trails and magnificent scenery, begins only a few kilometres from Nay - a fabulous resource for those who like mountain biking, rambling or climbing.

 Nay's large mixed market on Tuesdays and local produce market on Saturdays give you plenty of opportunity to look for bargains or buy high-quality food from local farmers.
-You can shop for daily essentials at the supermarket and excellent boulangerie just round the corner while the centre of Nay offers even more bakeries, a butcher, deli, post office and range of other shops.
+You can shop for daily essentials at the excellent boulangerie and butcher just round the corner while the centre of Nay offers even more bakeries, a butcher, deli, post office and range of other shops.

-If you want to eat out, local restaurants include the Spanish-influenced Le St Georges in the centre of Nay and the Vieux Logis 4km away at Estelle-Betharram for classic French dining.
+If you want to eat out, local restaurants include the Deux Palmiers in the centre of Nay and the Vieux Logis 4km away at Estelle-Betharram for classic French dining.
 And watch out for places offering Assiette de Pays - which promote local specialities, on a plate.
 The two main cafes in the centre of town both serve brasserie-style meals at midday while other eateries include a creperie and pizzeria.
 For lots more choice, Pau's the place to go - you can take your pick of cuisine from Basque to Vietnamese, grilled meats to vegetarian.

 21 to 24 August - Pau's fab summer festival Hestiv'oc takes over the town.

 22 to 26 August - Nay celebrates its 60th annual Fetes de Nay.

 22 to 26 October - Les Etoiles de Pau **** world class horse trials.

 Availability Your dates are available